NidhiPaytm/GenUI/README.md

 On initial load, compilation may take time.

 4. Open [localhost:3000](http://localhost:3000) with your browser and start trying generative interfaces.
+  a.
 Using Claude is recommended.
+Turn on web search to enable fetching relevant web pages.
+  b.
 Generation can take multiple minutes due to iterative generation.
+  c.
 You can track the intermediate steps in the terminal where you run `yarn dev` in `apps/agents`.

 ### Troubleshooting